Smart Contracts Industry Standard: Ethereum’s Role Today

 Ethereum is known for as the decentralized platform and smart contracts that run with no risk of fraud, censorship, or third-party interference.
 On 15th January 2018, the value of ETH rose by more than 49,000% from the starting price in August 2015.
 However, until recently when Ethereum was overtaken by Ripple, it was considered as the de-factor runner-up to Bitcoin.
 Ripple has unsettled Ethereum with a huge margin of about $2.4 billion in market capitalization.

 As newer platforms enter the market and threaten Ethereum’s space, concerns are emerging about Ethereum’s spring back capability.
-This post takes a closer look at Ethereum to answer the following questions of “Will Ethereum rise again?” and “Is Ethereum facing imminent death?”
+Despite the competition, Ethereum remains the smart contracts industry standard, which gives it a strong foundation.

 Decentralized Applications Are Shifting Away From Ethereum